MiSTer-devel/PMD85_MiSTer/Readme.md

 * 4 kB ROM + up to 32 kB in detachable/changeable ROM pack used for example for Basic but also might be used other devices like emulator of 8048 uProcessor
 * TV output or RGB video
 * 288x256 pixels - 2 bits "color" attributes per 6 pixels (grayscale or blink or RGB)
-* 2x8-bit parallel buss connectors
+* 2x8-bit parallel bus connectors
 * application connector directly connected to IO system bus
 * IMS-2 connector
 * current loop RS232 connector